Mineral Community Hospital provides the specialized service of IV Infusion Therapy.

 Are there any risks involved with infusion therapy?

 If you need to have many infusions, it can cause scar tissue to form over time, which may cause damage to your veins.
-Risks of IV therapy can include:
+Some risks of IV therapy can include:

 Your doctor will explain the potential risks of your therapy and signs to watch for.
-The signs of infusion reaction typically include:
+Expect to be monitored throughout your therapy.
+Also ask your doctor about any follow-up appointments and things to watch out for at home.
+Some of the signs of infusion reaction include:

 Before starting infusion therapy, let your doctor know about all the medications you’re taking as well as dietary and herbal supplements, as these can interact.